Racquet and Tennis Club: Squash

-Club members and professionals are active in squash and the R & T has hosted many national and international competitions.
-Members who have been U.S. Squash National Champions include Palmer Dixon, Lawrence Pool, Beekman Pool, Stephen Vehslage, Peter Briggs, Ralph Howe, John Reese, Jonathan Foster, Morris Clothier, Addison West, Whitten Morris, Michael Ferreira and Dylan Patterson.
+Club members and professionals are active in squash and the R&T has hosted many national and international competitions.
+The Club's first squash club championship was played in 1902.
+Members who have been U.S. Squash National Singles Champions include Palmer Dixon, Lawrence Pool, Herbert Rawlins, Stephen Vehslage and Peter Briggs.
+Members who have been U.S. Squash National Doubles Champions include Peter Briggs, Ralph Howe, John Reese, Jonathan Foster, Morris Clothier, Addison West, Whitten Morris, Michael Ferreira, Dylan Patterson, William Hartigan and Kyle Martino.
 Former Head Squash Professional Ben Gould was World Squash Doubles Champion in 2009 (with Paul Price), 2011 (with Damien Mudge) and 2013 (with Damien Mudge).

-Club members who have been elected into the Squash Hall of Fame include William "Treddy" Ketcham, Ralph Howe and Peter Briggs.
+Club members who have been elected into the U.S. Squash Hall of Fame include Germain Glidden, William "Treddy" Ketcham, Ralph Howe and Peter Briggs.

-The first intercollegiate squash team match was played at the Racquet and Tennis Club on February 17, 1923.
+The first college squash team match was played at the Racquet and Tennis Club on February 17, 1923.
 Harvard defeated Yale 4 matches to 1.

-Court Tennis and Racquets
+Court tennis and racquets

-Club members and professionals have been national and world champions in both court tennis and racquets.
+The Club's first racquets club championship was played in 1876 and the Club's first court tennis club championship was played in 1892.
+Club members and professionals have been national and world champions in both.
 The most famous was Pierre Etchebaster, who was Court Tennis World Champion from 1928 to 1954.
-Other R & T Court Tennis World Champions include James Dear (1955-1957), Albert "Jack" Johnson (1957-1959), Northrup Knox (1959-1969), Pete Bostwick (1969-1972), Jimmy Bostwick (1972-1976) and Wayne Davies (1987-1994).
-R & T members who have won multiple U.S. Amateur Court Tennis Championships include Jimmy Van Alen, Ogden Phipps, Alastair Martin, Gene Scott and Morris Clothier.
+Other R&T Court Tennis World Champions include James Dear (1955-1957), Albert "Jack" Johnson (1957-1959), Northrup Knox (1959-1969), Pete Bostwick (1969-1972), James Bostwick (1972-1976) and Wayne Davies (1987-1994).
+R&T members who have won multiple U.S. Amateur Court Tennis Championships include James Van Alen, Ogden Phipps, Alastair Martin, Gene Scott and Morris Clothier.
 Club member Willie Surtees and Club professionals Neil Smith and James Dear were World Racquets Champions.
 Tim Chisholm, Head Professional from 1999 to 2004, was World Court Tennis Doubles Champion in 2001 (with Julian Snow).
 James Stout, who has been a professional at the Club since 2006, was World Racquets Champion from 2008 to 2019 and is currently Head Racquets and Squash Professional.